thavinb/AmpRecon/README.md

 Absolutely required
 ```
-exectution_mode : sets the entry point for the pipeline ("irods" or "in-country")
+execution_mode : sets the entry point for the pipeline ("irods" or "in-country")
 ```

 Required for **in-country**